 Volunteers are the heart and soul of prairie restoration at Nachusa.
 Whether it’s harvesting, planting, educating, monitoring, photographing, repairing, or advocating, you’ll discover a role that fits your passion and schedule.

 In 2018-2019, Friends had 50 Voting Members who donated to Friends and volunteered at the preserve as well as 186 additional supporters committed to conserving Nachusa Grasslands.

 Volunteers gave an amazing 15,000 hours at the preserve last year.

-Friends offers opportunities to volunteers outside on the prairie or inside with social and administrative tasks.
+Friends offers opportunities to volunteer outside on the prairie or inside with social and administrative tasks.
 Your stewardship will make an important difference.

 Friends and The Nature Conservancy

 Nachusa Grasslands is owned and operated by The Nature Conservancy, a nonprofit conservation organization.

 Several of the activities described on this website, including workdays, controlled burns, hunting, public tours, the Prairie Smoke Annual Report, and Autumn on the Prairie, are offered and overseen by The Nature Conservancy.

-Except for specific Friends–sponsored events, such as our annual Prairie Potlucks and Science Symposiums, all Nachusa visitors and volunteers are under the auspices of The Nature Conservancy.
+Except for specific Friends–sponsored events, such as our Prairie Potlucks and Science Symposium, all Nachusa visitors and volunteers are under the auspices of The Nature Conservancy.

 Friends of Nachusa Grasslands provides information about The Nature Conservancy programs to help fulfill our goals of promoting volunteerism, science, and education, but Friends of Nachusa Grasslands is not responsible for these activities.